hawthorne-michaeld/golden-triangle-flood-risk/GitHub Project 1 (Golden Triangle Flood Risk)/README.md

 This project was created using Python and Arcpy that incorporates an interactive workflow.
-The analysis allows a user to select one of three of the counties and a flood-zone buffer distance.
+The analysis allows a user to select one of the three analyzed counties and a flood-zone buffer distance.
 The script will then generate flood-hazard data as well as a list of public schools that fall into the analysis area.

 \---------